John Rennie (MI6 officer): Career

 Educated at Wellington College and Balliol College, Oxford, Rennie joined an advertising agency in New York City in 1935.
 During World War II he worked at an organisation in Baltimore combating German propaganda.

-In 1946 he joined the Foreign Office and was posted to Washington D.C. and then to Warsaw.
+In 1946 he joined the Foreign Office and was posted to Washington, D.C., and then to Warsaw.
 In 1953 he was appointed Head of the Information Research Department, a controversial body established to disseminate information about the dangers of Soviet-style communism.
 During the Suez Crisis he chaired a committee established to disseminate British propaganda in the Middle East.
-He was posted to Buenos Aires in 1958 and Washington D.C. in 1960.
-He served on the Civil Service Commission in 1966.
-Then in 1968 he was appointed Chief of the Secret Intelligence Service.
+He was posted to Buenos Aires in 1958 and Washington, D.C., in 1960.
+He served on the Civil Service Commission in 1966; in 1968 he was appointed Chief of the Secret Intelligence Service.

 On 15 January 1973, Rennie's son Charles Tatham Ogilvy Rennie, and his daughter-in-law were arrested for an alleged involvement in the importation of large quantities of heroin from Hong Kong.
 Rennie resigned not long afterwards.

 He was made a Knight Commander of the Order of St Michael and St George in 1967.